astronomer/docs/astro/configure-idp.md

 Assign users from your organization to your new application.
 See [Managing user groups](https://docs.pingidentity.com/bundle/pingcentral-19/page/awu1616596133840.html).

-When a user assigned to the application accesses Astro, they are automatically signed in to Ping Identity after entering their email in the Cloud UI.
+When a user assigned to the application accesses Astro, they are automatically signed in to Ping Identity after entering their email in the Astro UI.

 </TabItem>